Actress sues Bill Cosby, accusing him of rape

 His spokesperson, Andrew Wyatt, said Thursday: "This is just another attempt to abuse the legal process, by opening up the flood gates for people, who never presented an ounce of evidence, proof, truth and/or facts, in order to substantiate their alleged allegations."

-Bernard said the abuse she suffered at his hands resulted in psychological, mental and physical trauma and she is seeking $125 million in damages.
+Bernard said the abuse she suffered at his hands resulted in psychological, mental and physical trauma, and she is seeking $125 million in damages.

 "I have waited a long time to be able to pursue my case in court and I look forward to being heard and to hold Cosby accountable for what he did to me.
 Although it occurred long ago, I still live with the fear, pain and shame every day of my life," Bernard said in a news release.

-The 83-year-old former comedian was released from his prison sentence when a judge decided that the prosecutor who decided to arrest Cosby was bound by his predecessor’s agreement not to charge the Cosby.
+The 84-year-old former comedian was released from his prison sentence when a judge decided that the prosecutor who had him arrested was bound by his predecessor’s agreement not to charge Cosby.

 More News